didi/mand-mobile/README.md

 ### Usage

 Select the components you need to build your webapp.
-Find more details in [Component Preview](https://didi.github.io/mand-mobile/#/docs/preview) and [Quick Start](https://didi.github.io/mand-mobile/#/docs/started).
+Find more details in [Quick Start](https://didi.github.io/mand-mobile/#/en-US/docs/started).

 ## Development